ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

 => nil
 {% endhighlight %}

-So it  works&#8230; but let&#8217;s take a  second to see what&#8217;s  going on here.
+So it works… but let’s take a second to see what’s going on here.

 ## Holding Spots in a String

-What&#8217;s the `#{name}` bit?
-That&#8217;s Ruby&#8217;s way of inserting
-something into a string.
-The bit between the braces is turned into a string (if it isn&#8217;t one already) and then substituted into the outer string at that point.
-You  can also use this to make sure that someone&#8217;s name is properly capitalized:
+What’s the `#{name}` bit?
+That’s Ruby’s way of inserting something into a string.
+The bit between the braces is turned into a string (if it isn’t one already) and then substituted into the outer string at that point.
+You can also use this to make sure that someone’s name is properly capitalized:

 {% highlight ruby %}